 Appendix K: Task Inventory for Limited Scope of Practice in Radiography

-Bruce W. Long, MS, RT(R)(CV), FASRT, Director and Associate Professor, Radiologic Imaging and Sciences Programs, Indiana University School of Medicine, Indianapolis, IN, USA, Eugene D. Frank, MA, RT(R), FASRT, FAERS; Director, Radiography Program, Riverland Community College, Austin, Minnesota; Retired, Assistant Professor of Radiology,
+Bruce W. Long, MS, RT(R)(CV), FASRT, FAEIRS, Director and Associate Professor (Retired), Radiologic Imaging and Sciences Programs, Indiana University School of Medicine, Indianapolis, Indiana., Eugene D. Frank, MA, RT(R), FASRT, FAERS; Director, Radiography Program, Riverland Community College, Austin, Minnesota; Retired, Assistant Professor of Radiology,

-Mayo Clinic College of Medicine, Rochester, Minnesota and Ruth Ann Ehrlich, RT(R), Radiology Faculty (Retired), Western States Chiropractic College, Portland, OR; Adjunct Faculty, Portland Community College, Portland, OR
+Mayo Clinic College of Medicine, Rochester, Minnesota and Ruth Ann Ehrlich, Radiology Faculty (Retired), University of Western States, Portland, Oregon.